nachocaru/xaprb.com/content/blog/2010-11-06-innotop-version-1-8-0-released.md

   - SQL
   - Tools
 ---
-I&#8217;ve just uploaded the [new release of innotop to Google Code][1].
+I've just uploaded the [new release of innotop to Google Code][1].
 Short version of the changelog: works on MySQL 5.1 with the InnoDB plugin; more efficient; supports Percona/MariaDB [USER_STATISTICS][2] data; fixes a bunch of small annoying bugs.

 Longer version: